GatoGraphQL/GatoGraphQL/layers/API/packages/api/README.md

 ## Examples

-Examples below use the GraphQL API.
+Examples below use the Gato GraphQL.
 More examples can be found on the [Field Query](https://github.com/getpop/field-query) package.

 ### Queries